Comprehensive Salary Management Guide: 2026

 Selection Criteria for Payroll Software

 Faced with a proliferation of solutions (integrated HRIS, standalone payroll software, Cloud SaaS solutions), choosing an appropriate tool is strategic.
-In 2026, essential criteria are:
+In 2026, the essential criteria are:

 - Interoperability: connection with ATS (recruitment software), time management tools, accounting, and electronic signature portals.

-- Data security: hosting on ISO 27001 certified servers, data encryption, GDPR compliance with data localization in Europe.
+- Data security: hosting on ISO 27001-certified servers, data encryption, GDPR compliance with data localization in Europe.

-- Support and SLA: responsive support, availability guarantee (uptime > 99.9%).
+- Support and SLAs: reactive support, availability guarantee (uptime > 99.9%).

 Integration of Electronic Signature into Payroll Workflow

-Dashboards and Key Payroll Indicators (KPI)
+Dashboards and Key Payroll Performance Indicators (KPIs)

-- DSN transmission timeline: regulatory compliance indicator.
+- DSN transmission deadline: indicator of regulatory compliance.

 ---